copernicus-mogley/zkav.club/recording-station/README.md

 ## Distribution & Licensing

-* **Edited release first:** After guest approvals, edited videos are published on Zk Av Club and/or co-creators' channels.

-* **Then open the source:** Following the edited release, original source masters (audio/video) are publicly released to Internet Archive under Creative Commons CC BY-SA.

 * **Consent & credits:** Clear approvals, attribution, and metadata at every step.
 (If sensitive content requires alternatives, we can agree on it in advance.)

+* **Then open the source:** Following consent, original source masters (audio/video) are publicly released to Internet Archive under Creative Commons CC BY-SA.

 * [Zk Av Club Recording Station: Licensing and Consent](https://zkav.club/recording-station/licensing)